 Asbestoswise - Supporting asbestos-related disease sufferers, friends and their families

-Asbestoswise is a community-based charitable organisation providing information, education, advocacy, awareness and support to those in contact with asbestos in the environment, home or workplace and support to those suffering from an asbestos-related disease (ARD)
+Asbestoswise is a community-based, registered charitable organisation providing information, education, advocacy, awareness and support to those in contact with asbestos in the environment, home or workplace and support to those suffering from an asbestos-related disease (ARD)

 Information at a glance

 Asbestoswise, in conjunction with Asbestos Safety and Eradication Agency, has produced eight concise Information Sheets about asbestos in the home.

 These cover a range of topics including: health, home, neighbours, rental properties, testing, removal and disposal.